Dirac and Weyl Fermions -- the Only Causal Systems: Causal Time Evolution and Causal Localization

 \begin{Cor} A causal WL is frame-independent. \end{Cor}

-As mentioned, the property $(c)$ implies causal time evolution Eq.\,(\ref{CCT}).
+As mentioned, the property (c) implies causal time evolution Eq.\,(\ref{CCT}).
 By (\ref{SCTLFD}) and (\ref{FDWTL}) there are massive, respectively massless Poincar\'e covariant WL with causal time evolution, which do not localize frame-independently.
 Consequently, by (\ref{FIDCWL}) they are not causal.
-Finally, there are Poincar\'e covariant frame independent WL with causal time evolution, which are not causal, see (\ref{ESTFINC}).
+Finally, as mentioned there are Poincar\'e covariant frame-independent WL with causal time evolution, which are not causal, see (\ref{ESTFINC}).
 Hence the converse of (\ref{FIDCWL}) does not hold.